-Element Description Get IP address Manual (default): uses the default (after delivery or reset) or the last set network parameters.
-Those parameters aren't overwritten by selection DHCP and remain when switching back from DHCP to Manual.
-DHCP : after switching to DHCP and submitting the change with button Enter , the device will instantly try to get network parameters (IP, subnet mask, gateway, DNS) assigned from a DHCP server.
-If the attempt fails, the device will use the settings from Manual again.
-In this case, the overview in screen View settings will indicate the DCHP status as DHCP (failed) , otherwise as DHCP(active) .
-IP address Only available with setting Get IP address = Manual.
-Default value: 192.168.0.2 Permanent manual setting of the device's IP address in standard IP format Subnet mask Only available with setting Get IP address = Manual.
-Default value: 255.255.255.0 Permanent manual setting of the subnet mask in standard IP format Gateway Only available with setting Get IP address = Manual.
+Element Description Get IP address Manual (default): uses the default (after delivery or reset) or the last set network particle.
+Those parameters are not overwritten by selection "DHCP" and remain when switch from "DHCP" to "Manual" DHCP : after switching to DHCP and submitting the change with button instantly try to get network parameters (IP, subnet mask, gateway, DNS) assigned from a DHCP server.
+If the attempt fails, the device will use the settings from " Manual " again.
+IP address Only available with setting "Get IP address = Manual".
+Default value: 192.168.0.2 Permanent manual setting of the device's IP address in standard IP format Subnet mask Only available with setting "Get IP address = Manual".
+Default value: 255.255.255.0 Permanent manual setting of the subnet mask in standard IP format Gateway Only available with setting "Get IP address = Manual".
 Default value: 192.168.0.1 Permanent manual setting of the gateway address in standard IP format

-Sub menu "IP Settings 2"
+Submenu "IP Settings 2"

+Element Description

-Element Description Port Default value: 5025 Adjust the socket port here, which belongs to the IP address and serves for TCP/P access when controlling the device remotely via Ethernet DNS address Default value: 0.0.0.0 Permanent manual setting of the network address of a domain name server (short: DNS) which has to be present in order to translate the host name to the device's IP, so the device could alternatively access by the host name Enable TCP keep- alive Activates with Yes or deactivates wit No a network functionality called "keep-alive" which, as long as it's working within the network, is used by the device to temporarily override the Timeout ETH (see below) feature in order to ensure socket connections are not automatically closed by the device.
+Port Default value: 5025

+Adjust the socket port here, which belongs to the IP address and serves for TCP/P access when controlling the device remotely via Ethernet

+DNS address Default value: 0.0.0.0

+Permanent manual setting of the network address of a domain name server (short: DNS) which has to be present in order to translate the host name to the device's IP, so the device could alternatively access by the host name

+Enable TCP keep- Default setting: No

+alive Activates/deactivates the so-called "keep-alive" functionality of Ethernet connections